-FinchTone Notes:
+FinchBuzz Notes:

 • Represent frequency in Hertz using an integer.
 Because negative frequencies do not have any meaning, your class implementation should not allow the user class to specify negative frequencies.
-Your class may respond to such errors by setting the frequency to some default (but legal) value.
+Your class may respond to such errors by setting the frequency to some default (but legal) value or ignoring the request.

-FinchFlashBeak Notes:
+FinchNose Notes: